Casady School: Enrollment and Accreditation

-Casady enrolls approximately 990 students PreK-12, 327 in the Upper Division (Grades 9-12).
-Students come from a wide geographical area that includes several states, two countries, and multiple Oklahoma public school districts.
-Casady School is accredited by the Independent Schools Association of the Southwest (ISAS), National Association of Independent Schools (NAIS), National Association of Episcopal Schools (NAES), National Association of College Admission Counseling (NACAC), and the Association of College Counselors in Independent Schools (ACCIS).
-Casady athletically competes in the Southwest Preparatory Conference (SPC) in Grades 9-12 and the Catholic Grade School Athletic Association (CGSAA) in Grades 4–8.
+Casady enrolls approximately 1,020 students in PreK-12, 320 in the Upper Division (Grades 9-12).
+Students come from a wide geographical area.
+Casady School is accredited by the Independent Schools Association of the Southwest (ISAS) and the Southwestern Association of Episcopal Schools.
+Casady is a member of National Association of Independent Schools (NAIS), National Association of Episcopal Schools (NAES), National Association of College Admission Counseling (NACAC), and the Association of College Counselors in Independent Schools (ACCIS).
+Casady athletically competes in the Oklahoma Secondary School Activities Association in the majority of sports, the Southwest Preparatory Conference (SPC) for Field Hockey and Boys’ Volleyball, and the Catholic Grade School Athletic Association (CGSAA).

 Academics

 The 78 graduates of the Class of 2020 earned $8,937,348 in scholarship monies.
 The Class of 2020 received 251 college acceptances to 112 different colleges and universities, including Georgetown University, United States Air Force Academy, Vanderbilt University, Wake Forest University, Colorado School of Mines, and many others.
 Many Casady graduates go on to post-secondary education.

-Casady School is the only Oklahoma member of the Malone School Online Network (MSON), which offers a variety of superior online courses that enhance Casady's existing college preparatory curriculum.
+Casady School is the only member in the State of Oklahoma of the Malone School Online Network (MSON), which offers a variety of superior online courses that enhance Casady's existing college preparatory curriculum.
 MSON courses use the Stanford University Online High School virtual seminar model and are taught by faculty from the other 19 Malone Schools currently participating in the Network.
 Each MSON course takes a blended approach and combines synchronous instruction (real-time video conference seminars) with asynchronous instruction (recorded lectures and exercises students complete outside of class).
 Representing a "virtual Harkness Model," each MSON course enrolls no more than 16 students, allowing for active, real-time discussion.

 The Malone Family Foundation awarded Casady School with a $2 million scholarship endowment in May 2006.
 Created for students in grades seven through 12 who demonstrate outstanding abilities as well as financial need, the scholarship enables qualified young adults to benefit from an independent education.

 Interdisciplinary Studies

-In the Fall of 2021, Casady School introduced an Interdisciplinary Studies Program.
-The course will be inquiry-based and intrinsically-motivated, and will boast five distinct features:
+In the Fall of 2021, Casady School introduced an Interdisciplinary Studies Program course, American Design The course is an inquiry-based and intrinsically-motivated, and boast five distinct features: